big-building-data/bbdata-api/README.md

 * `input`: will only register the "input" endpoint (`POST /objects/values`);
 * `output`: will only register the "output" endpoints (everything BUT the one above);
 * `noc`: short for "_No Cassandra_".
 It won't register endpoints needing a Cassandra connection (input and values);
+* `sqlstats`: use MySQL to store objects statistics, instead of Cassandra

 Profiles can be combined (when it makes sense).